-Final Fantasy Ports On Nintendo Switch: Square Enix Pledge Support On New Platform
+‘Final Fantasy’ Ports On Nintendo Switch: Square Enix Pledges Support On New Platform

 Nintendo Switch has been very particular about its power, compared to the Xbox One and PlayStation 4.
 But it has its own strengths in its own way, such as portability, which makes it very favorable for grind-heavy RPGs such as Final Fantasy.

-At this rate, we’re not expecting Final Fantasy XV right off the bat, or even the Final Fantasy 7 Remake.
-These newer Final Fantasy titles require very powerful machines—not to mention, FFXV took forever to create on two platforms alone.
-If, lets say, the Nintendo Switch could handle Final Fantasy XV, it will surely take Square goodness-knows-how-long to port that monster of a game into the Switch, that they’ll likely finish by the time we have all moved on to the next console.
+At this rate, fans are not expecting Final Fantasy XV right off the bat, or even the Final Fantasy VII Remake.
+These newer Final Fantasy titles require very powerful machines — not to mention, FFXV took forever to create on two platforms alone.
+If, lets say, the Nintendo Switch could handle Final Fantasy XV, history dictates that it will surely take Square Enix goodness-knows-how-long to port that monster of a game into the Switch, that they’ll likely finish by the time we have all moved on to the next console.

 But we’ve seen older Final Fantasy titles get ported to newer generation hardware.
-And Square Enix surely feels like one of the developers who are big on portables, especially with a number of Final Fantasy titles alraedy on the PlayStation Portable, Nintendo 3DS, and even iOS and Android.
-This could only mean good things for the Nintendo Switch, especially on the RPG front—and nothing could get even more RPG than a good ol’ Final Fantasy game.
+And Square Enix surely feels like one of the developers who are big on portables, especially with a number of Final Fantasy titles already on the PlayStation Portable, Nintendo 3DS, and even iOS and Android.
+This could only mean good things for the Nintendo Switch, especially on the RPG front, and nothing is more RPG than a good old Final Fantasy game.

 Which Final Fantasy would you like to see ported first to the Nintendo Switch?